 Fieldtrips represent an important part of the teaching and learning approach.
-The term is used in the broadest sense and includes external visits where you will gain an understanding of real-world issues and examples in geography, using locations for conducting fieldwork to develop competence in practical research skills, etc. Fieldtrips are undertaken at all levels of the programme.
+The term is used in the broadest sense and includes external visits where you will gain an understanding of how, for example, planning committees work and debate planning applications or as locations for conducting fieldwork to develop competence in practical research skills, etc. Fieldtrips are undertaken at all levels of the programme.
 Fieldtrips form an integral part of the degree programme and as such the cost of all-day trips are covered by the university.
-In the case of international field trips, the university will subsidise these trips and students will only be required to finance their travel to these destinations (plus a nominal non-refundable deposit).
+Any international trips, which are compulsory, the university will subsidise these trips and students will only be required to finance their travel to these destinations (plus a nominal non-refundable deposit).
 Alternative UK based fieldwork assignment is set if you do not attend.
 It is important that you are able to engage with the real world and as such fieldwork and experiential learning are regarded as essential components of the degree.
 There are a wide range of objectives and learning outcomes associated with fieldtrips as they are embedded within the assessment for numerous modules.
 However, on a general note they provide you: